raazdura/task-manager/README.md

 Remove tasks by clicking the "Delete" button.

 Backend Endpoints
-All End Points And Necessary ENV variables for backend are given Endpoints.txt inside backend folder
+All End Points api are given in Endpoints.txt inside backend folder.

 Happy task managing! 🚀